Joeyonng

 D_{\mathbf{u}} f (\mathbf{x}) = \nabla f (\mathbf{x}) \cdot \frac{ \mathbf{u} }{ \lVert \mathbf{u} \rVert }.

 It turns out that the directional derivative of function f at point \mathbf{x} with respect to the direction of the gradient vector is the largest.
-That is, the gradient of f at point \mathbf{x} is the direction of steepest ascent along the function surface at the point \mathbf{x}
+That is, although the values in the gradient vector of f at point \mathbf{x} are partial derivates of f that describe its rate of the change along all dimensions, if we view those values as a direction vector, the gradient is the direction of steepest ascent along the function surface at the point \mathbf{x}

 \nabla f (\mathbf{x}) = \arg\max_{\mathbf{u}} D_{\mathbf{u}} f (\mathbf{x}).